Dr Xavier L'Hoiry (he/him)

 - Research group

-Xavier is the Research Theme Lead for Social Inequalities and Social Ordering.
+Xavier is a member of the Social Inequalities and Social Ordering research theme in the Department of Sociological Studies.
 This research theme is concerned with the nature and extent of class, age, place, gender, ethnic, and generation-based inequalities and the ways in which these are managed through formal and informal processes of social ordering.
-The theme runs several internal and external events throughout the year.
-Please see more information here (insert hyperlink to theme page).

-Xavier encourages enquiries for postgraduate supervision in any area of criminology but is particularly keen to supervise projects concerning organised crime, illicit entrepreneurship, surveillance and policing.
+Xavier encourages enquiries for postgraduate supervision in any area of criminology but particularly projects concerning organised crime, illicit entrepreneurship, surveillance and policing.

 - Teaching interests

-Xavier's approach to teaching focuses on interaction and enquiry-based learning and is shaped by his own experiences of and preferences of academic and non-academic research and teaching.
+Xavier's approach to teaching focuses and enquiry-based learning and is shaped by his own experiences of academic and non-academic research and teaching.

 He seeks to encourage students to engage with materials in critical ways to challenge popular (mis)understandings of criminological issues and enable students to form their own thoughts on key questions in contemporary criminology and social policy.